 In Year 9, students study topics such as:

-In Literature, Students engage in: Modern British drama- 'An Inspector Calls'; anthology and unseen poetry; pre-1914 Literature- 'Dr Jekyll and Mr Hyde' and 'Explorations in Creative Reading and Writing' and 'Writer's Viewpoints and Perspectives' for the study of English Language.
+In Literature, Students engage in: Modern British drama- 'An Inspector Calls'; the AQA anthology and unseen poetry; the pre-1914 British novella, 'Dr Jekyll and Mr Hyde' and 'Explorations in Creative Reading and Writing' and 'Writer's Viewpoints and Perspectives' as their study into English Language.

-Across both key stages, students explore social, moral, cultural and historical aspects of the subject and develop essential Literacy skills that we hope will enable them to become exploratory independent learners.
-We are committed to ensuring that students can access all areas of the curriculum successfully and, therefore, have an enhanced love of learning.
+Across both key stages, students explore social, moral, cultural and historical aspects of the subject and develop the essential key skills that will enable them to become exploratory independent learners.
+We are committed to ensuring that students can access all areas of the curriculum successfully and, therefore, experience an enhanced love of learning.